iOmega8561/tesseract.grocco.org/README.md

 > [!CAUTION]
 > The Tesseract logo, code and any related assets, are not covered under MIT and are protected under &copy; copyright law.
 > Unauthorized use, reproduction, or distribution of the logo or any of the assets, is prohibited.
-Tesseract is covered by [its own EULA](https://tesseract.grocco.org/eula).

 ## Contact